Notoptera

-Notoptera, also known as Xenonomia, is a clade of insects belonging to Polyneoptera.
-It contains two living groups, Mantophasmatidae (gladiators) native to southern Africa, and Grylloblattidae (ice crawlers) native to cold montane environments in the Northern Hemisphere.
-Both groups are wingless.
+Notoptera, also known as Xenonomia, is an order of insects belonging to Polyneoptera.
+It contains two living suborders, Mantophasmatidae (gladiators) native to Southern Africa, and Grylloblattidae (ice crawlers) native to cold montane environments in the Northern Hemisphere.
+Both are wingless.

 History of research

 The name was originally coined in 1915 as an order for Grylloblattidae and largely forgotten until it was resurrected and redefined ("Notoptera Crampton sensu novum") by Engel and Grimaldi in 2004 (after the discovery of living Mantophasmatidae), who recommended to give a single order that includes both the living and fossil representatives of the lineage.

 Terry and Whiting in 2005 independently proposed a new name, "Xenonomia", for the same lineage of insects (including the Grylloblattodea and Mantophasmatodea, treated as orders).
 The orders Grylloblattodea and Mantophasmatodea are sometimes ranked as suborders of a single order, Notoptera.
 Some authors consider this the valid name of the group.